accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 - WCAG 2.1: N/A
 - EN 301 549 V3.2.1 (2021-03): *5.4 Preservation of accessibility information during conversion*, *7.1.3 Preservation of captioning*.

-#### [Criterion 3.16](#crit-3-16) [AA] For each feature that transmits, converts or records a [time-based media](glossaire.md#time-based-media-audio-video-and-synchronised) pre-recorded with a [synchronised audio description](glossaire.md#audio-description-time-based-media), at the end of the process, is the audio description correctly preserved? {id="crit-3-16"}
+#### [Criterion 3.16](#crit-3-16) [AA] For each feature that transmits, converts or records a pre-recorded synchronised [time-based media](glossaire.md#time-based-media-audio-video-and-synchronised) with a [synchronised audio description](glossaire.md#audio-description-time-based-media), at the end of the process, is the audio description correctly preserved? {id="crit-3-16"}

-**[Test 3.16.1](#test-3-16-1):** For each feature that transmits, converts or records pre-recorded time-based media with synchronised audio description, at the end of the process does the audio description meet these conditions? {id="test-3-16-1"}
+**[Test 3.16.1](#test-3-16-1):** For each feature that transmits, converts or records pre-recorded synchronised time-based media with synchronised audio description, at the end of the process does the audio description meet these conditions? {id="test-3-16-1"}
 - The audio description is present;
 - The audio description can be activated;
 - The audio description is correctly synchronised.